AOx0/rrm/README.md

 	sudo apt install steamcmd

- **Note**: 	If you are using a 64 bit machine you will need to add multiverse
+ **Note**: 	If you are using a 64 bit machine, you will need to add multiverse

 	sudo add-apt-repository multiverse
 	sudo dpkg --add-architecture i386